Allison Schulnik

-Allison Schulnik (born 1978) is an American painter, sculptor and animated film maker.
+Allison Schulnik (born 1978) is an American painter, sculptor and animated filmmaker.
 She is known for her heavily textured, impasto oil paintings and her animated short videos.
-Schulnik is married to fellow artist Eric Yahnker.
-They live and work in Sky Valley, California.

 Early life and education

 Schulnik was born in San Diego in 1978.
 In 2000, she earned a Bachelor of Fine Arts in Experimental Animation from California Institute of the Arts.

 Art practice

 A multidisciplinary artist, Schulnik is known both for her paintings and her animated video and film works.

 As a painter, her signature style is to use thick layers of oil paint to create heavily textured works that are almost sculptural in terms of their depth.
 These paintings often begin by creating preliminary drawings, followed by the creation of the painting, where she relies on spontaneity and gesture to create texture with her hands.
 Thematically, her paintings often depict phantom-like creatures and boneless animals that appear to be melting off of the canvas.